-Keeping your money in a savings account ensures that you have easy and free access to your cash.
-However, it’s challenging to build wealth with the low interest rates offered today.
+Keeping your money in a savings account ensures easy and free access to your cash.

 If you want to make more money on your savings, there are several low-risk ways to earn more interest.
 These strategies can help you achieve your financial goals faster.

-How to Earn More Interest on Your Savings
+How to Earn More Interest on Your Money

 It’s time to put your savings to work.
-Here are some of the top ways that you can get free money from your extra cash.
+Here are some top ways to get free money from your extra cash.